balderdashy/sails-docs/assets.md

   npm install --save-dev grunt-contrib-handlebars
 ```

-We can then configure the plugin options, load the task, and include it on of the registered grunt task.
-Here is a snippet of code of these relevent steps.
+We can then configure the plugin options, load the task, and include it in a registered grunt task.
+Here is a snippet of code for these steps.

 ```javascript
 module.exports = function(grunt) {